pcko1/bscscan-python/source/index.rst

 ====================================

 It is possible that you might already have a running ``Session`` object in your code.
-If that's the case, you can always pass it to ``BscScan`` in a slightly different instantiation.
+If that's the case, you can always pass it to ``BscScan`` with a slightly different instantiation.

 For the sync client::